 Initiate a Project

-1. Project Request Form
+1. Capital Project Application

-Once submitted to CDFD, all new Project Request Forms are presented to Provost Mark Kamlet and Chief Financial Officer Deborah Moon for review and approval.
-All project requests must be approved by the Provost and CFO before work can begin.
+3. Provost Approval – Budget EstimateOnce submitted to CDFD, all new Budget Estimates and Capital Project Rationales are presented to Provost Mark Kamlet for review and approval.
+All projects must be approved by the Provost before work can begin.

-The Customer Representative is asked to reply via e-mail with their approval of preliminary funding and a valid oracle GL string.
+5. Preliminary Funding RequestThe initially approved Budget Estimate will be the basis for the project funding and budget in Oracle.
+The Project Manager or CDFD Business Manager will request funding from the Customer Representative.
+The Customer Representative is asked to reply via e-mail with their approval of funding and a valid oracle GL string.

-5. Project Investigation ReportThe Project Manager works with the Customer Representative and other internal constituents and external experts as necessary to develop a detailed cost estimate for the project called the Project Investigation Report (PIR).
+6. Project Investigation ReportThe Project Manager works with the Customer Representative and other internal constituents and external experts as necessary to develop a detailed cost estimate for the project called the Project Investigation Report.
 The PIR includes: the construction estimate, all other hard costs, contingency, soft costs (i.e., internal and external fees), schedule information, and other details relevant to the project's total cost estimate.
 The amount of time and effort required to develop a PIR varies depending on the scope and complexity of the project.

 The PIR is prepared by the Project Manager and reviewed by the Project Manager’s Director in CDFD and also by the AVP of Campus Design.
 Once the internal CDFD review is complete, the PIR is sent to the Customer Representative for their review and approval.
 If the Customer Representative agrees with the description, estimated cost, and schedule in the PIR, then the Customer Representative and their Department Head and/or Dean should sign the PIR and send it back to CDFD.
 A valid Oracle account string is also required on the PIR before returning it to CDFD.